 In 2004 I retired from full time work as an engineer in the film and TV industry.
 Since then I have had the time to develop my life long interest in making guitars and similar musical instruments.
-I currently make around eight instruments a year in my workshop in Ditchling as well as carrying out repairs and customizations.
+I currently make around six instruments a year in my workshop in Ditchling as well as carrying out repairs and customizations.

 Before I finally left the film and TV industry I provided the technical content for the IMIS (formerly BKSTS) Digital Intermediate wall chart.
 In October 2006 the BKSTS gave me The Roland Chase Award.